OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 Proxy integrations were created to provide a tick-box solution for this common problem.
 With proxy integration enabled, API Gateway marshalls the incoming HTTP request into a [standard object to be consumed by the Lambda](https://docs.amazonaws.cn/en_us/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format), and expects an [object of a certain shape to be returned](https://docs.amazonaws.cn/en_us/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format), from which the HTTP response is generated.

 The more "traditional" approach is to match an API Gateway stage to a Lambda alias, with both stages and aliases representing a progression through environments.
 However, Lambda aliases have significant limitation which I believe make them fundamentally unsuitable to solve the common use cases for environmental progression.
 You can read more about this in the blog post [Why you should not use Lambda aliases to define environments](https://octopus.com/blog/multi-environment-lambda-deployments).
+So we avoid using aliases, and deploy a new Lambda for each environment.

 Below are the two methods with proxy integration: